-The netCDF data types char, byte, short, int, float or real, and double are all acceptable.
-The char type is not intended for numeric data.
+The netCDF data types string, char, byte, short, int, float or real, and double are all acceptable.
+The string type is only available in files using the netCDF version 4 (netCDF-4) format.
+The char and string types are not intended for numeric data.
 One byte numeric data should be stored using the byte data type.
 All integer types are treated by the netCDF interface as signed.
 It is possible to treat the byte type as unsigned by using the NUG convention of indicating the unsigned range using the valid_min, valid_max, or valid_range attributes.